6 wks

 | Average time on tour pages | 3min 47sec (excl. bounces) |

-*£5k+ guided tours don’t convert like retail.
-RAQ (request a quote) was the intended north star metric at MVP stage.
-The 3min 47sec average engagement time on tour pages indicates strong intent from the right audience.
+RAQ (request a quote) was the north star at MVP. £5k+ guided tours don’t convert like retail.
+A 0.22% RAQ rate with 3min 47sec average dwell time on tour pages indicates strong purchase intent from the right audience.

-Instrument analytics earlier.
-I instrumented analytics after launch, not before.
-Early data from pilot brands was incomplete as a result.
-Tracking requirements should be embedded in the design system from day one — not added in QA.
+- Instrument analytics earlier.
+Tracking was added after launch.
+Early pilot data was incomplete as a result.
+Tracking requirements should be embedded in the design system from day one.

-Build stakeholder coalitions before design begins.
+- Map stakeholders before opening Figma.
 I underestimated brand politics in the first six weeks.
-Too much time in Figma, not enough time mapping stakeholders and pre-selling the clean-sheet principle.
+Too much time designing, not enough time pre-selling the clean-sheet principle.
 A structured stakeholder mapping exercise at the start would have saved weeks.

-Push harder for a proper research budget.
-We lost the data team early due to COVID cost cuts.
-Guerrilla testing worked but couldn’t reach the primary demographic properly.
-Typical guests were 60+ year-olds booking £5k+ trips — hard to recruit cheaply.
-We should have pushed harder to protect the research budget when the cuts came.
+- Protect the research budget.
+The data team was cut due to COVID cost measures.
+Usability and guerrilla testing worked, but couldn’t properly reach the primary demographic: 60+ year-olds booking £5k+ trips.
+I should have advocated more strongly to protect that budget when the cuts came.